wp-plugins/custom-content-type-manager/readme.txt

 = 0.9.4 =

+* Fixed [Issue 52](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=52) that caused wp_insert_post() to fail when used on the from the front-end.
+* Implemented [Feature 178](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=178): submenus added to the post_type menus.
+* Fixed [Issue 168](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=168) that was preventing the admin user from unchecking "Rewrite with Permalink Front"
+* Now CCTM is compatible with the Gravity Forms plugin per [Issue 155](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=155)
+* General cleanup of the plugin's directory structure; general move towards MVC organization of all files.
+* Finally added some appropriate images to the footer of the admin pages.
 * Now HTML/JavaScript values can be stored correctly in text fields.
 See [Issue 152](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=152).
 * Implemented more advanced dropdown and multi-select options where users can now optionally store distinct values and labels for each option.
 See [Issue 150](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=150).
 * Revisited [Issue 146](http://code.google.com/p/wordpress-custom-content-type-manager/issues/detail?id=146), discovered WordPress is adding slashes to $_POST, $_GET, $_COOKIE, and $_SERVER arrays (see [this article](http://kovshenin.com/archives/wordpress-and-magic-quotes/).
 WHY IS WORDPRESS DOING THIS???